Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-handover-endpoint.md

 You can find these environment variables in the [value.yaml](https://github.com/Cognigy/cognigy-ai-helm-chart/blob/main/values.yaml) configuration file.

-## Handover to manually configured Live Agent¶
+## Handover to manually configured Live Agent

 To configure your Live Agent manually, follow these steps:

 1. Open the Endpoint Editor and deactivate in field **Handover Settings** the **Handover to pre-configured Live Agent acount** option using the toggle switch.
 2. Enter the **Base URL** for the Live Agent instance.The Base URL is your Live Agent installation URL, extended by `plus /api/v1`.
 For example, in the Cognigy Trial environment `https://liveagent-trial.cognigy.ai/api/v1` is the Base URL where `https://liveagent-trial.cognigy.ai` is the Live Agent URL.
 3. Enter the **Account ID** and the **API Key**.
 How to find the **Account ID** and the **API Key**, see sections below.
-4. Click on **Save** to confirm your Live Agent settings.
+4. Click **Save** to confirm your Live Agent settings.

 Your Live Agent has been configured.